sharmaji27/GUIs/README.md

 # GUIs
-This Repositorie contain some basic and advanced GUIs created by me.
+This Repository contain some basic and advanced GUIs created by me.